videogular/videogular/README.md

 ## Why Videogular?

 We're developing Videogular focusing on mobile devices and HTML5 video special capabilities.
-Videogular brings to you this key features:
+Videogular brings to you these key features:

 * **Bindable properties**: Videogular's directives are bindable, just [try the demo](http://www.videogular.com) and play with bindings.
 * **Extendable through plugins**: Thanks to our API you can develop your own plugins.